TheoPulse/Human_synchronization_datasets/README.md

 If you want to share your dataset, or if you know a dataset that could be included, you can contribute by the following way:

 - Fork this repository.
-- Add your dataset to Human_synchronization_datasets.xlsx.
+- Download Human_synchronization_datasets.xlsx and update it with your new dataset
 - Submit a pull request.

 # Contact